HL7/fhir-us-ndh/input/pagecontent/index.md

 When querying and reading the National Directory Profiles defined in this IG, Must Support on any profile data element **SHALL** be interpreted as follows:

 1. **National Directory API Requirements**
-- National Directory API actor **SHALL** be capable of capturing and populating all Must Support data elements as part of the query results.
+- National Directory API actors **SHALL** be capable of capturing and populating all Must Support data elements as part of the query results.
 - In situations where information on a particular Must Support data element is not present and the minimum cardinality is 0, the National Directory API actor **SHALL NOT** include the data elements in the resource instance returned as part of the query results.
 - In situations where information on a particular data element is not present and the minimum cardinality is >0 SHALL send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or use the dataAbsentReason extension.

 2. **Distributed Directory Requirements**
 - Distributed directory actors **SHALL** be capable of processing resource instances containing the Must Support data elements without generating an error or causing the application to fail.
 - Distributed directory actors **SHALL** be capable of displaying data elements maintained by the distributed directory for human use or storing the information for other purposes.
-- When querying National Directory API actor, Distributed directory actors **SHALL** interpret missing Must Support data elements within resource instances as data do not present in the National Directory API actor’s system.
+- When querying the National Directory API actor, Distributed directory actors **SHALL** interpret missing Must Support data elements within resource instances as data do not present in the National Directory API actor’s system.

 3. **Application Requirements**
 - Application actors **SHALL** be capable of processing resource instances containing the Must Support data elements without generating an error or causing the application to fail.